Hoverbear/rust-education-paper/paper.md

 # A Comparison with C

-`TODO: A few examples where C falls apart and the equivilent Rust code works, or gives a compiler error.`
+`TODO: A few examples where C falls apart and the equivalent Rust code works, or gives a compiler error.`

 # Tackling Common Problems